VirgilSecurity/virgil-sdk-x/docs/swift/get-started/perfect-forward-secrecy.md

 ## <a name="head4"></a> Initialize PFS Chat
 With the user's Cards in place, we are now ready to initialize a PFS chat.
 In this case, we will use the Recipient's Private Keys, the Virgil Cards and the Access Token.

-In order to begin communicating, Bob must run the initialization:
+To begin communicating, Bob must run the initialization:

 ```swift
 let secureChatPreferences = SecureChatPreferences (